 Find out more on our Law Firm Diversity Data Tool.

 Alongside The Law Society and Stonewall, we supported a scheme where small and medium-sized law firms were given the opportunity of mentoring from law firms identified as top performers in the Stonewall Workplace Equality Index.
 Learn how some of the mentee firms benefited from this innovative scheme:

 Since taking part in the LGBT mentoring scheme, EMG Solicitors has been through a significant period of growth.
 This includes opening several new offices and now employing 120 colleagues across the North of England.
 EMG works hard to make sure it supports, listens and develops colleagues.
 It promotes openness and conversation among teams.

-They were keen to sign up to the LGBT+ mentoring scheme and develop their approach to LGBT+ inclusivity.
-They were mentored by Bryan Cave Leighton Paisner (BCLP).
+The firm was keen to sign up to the mentoring scheme and develop its approach to LGBT+ inclusivity.
+It was mentored by Bryan Cave Leighton Paisner (BCLP).

-The mentoring scheme helped them to develop a safe, friendly and inclusive workplace culture where everyone can be themselves.
-They found the support and regular contact offered by BCLP instrumental in driving through change on inclusion and LGBT+.
+The scheme helped EMG develop a safe, friendly and inclusive workplace culture where everyone can be themselves.
+It found the support and regular contact offered by BCLP instrumental in driving through this change.